skypjack/entt/docs/md/entity.md

 If a name isn't provided, the default storage associated with the given type is always returned.<br/>
-Since the storage are also self-contained, the registry doesn't try in any way to _duplicate_ its API and offer parallel functionalities for storage discovered by name.<br/>
-However, there is still no limit to the possibilities of use.
-For example:
+Since the storage are also self-contained, the registry doesn't _duplicate_ its own API for them.
+However, there is still no limit to the possibilities of use:

 ```cpp
 auto &&other = registry.storage<velocity>("other"_hs);